 Sonia Martínez Girón

-I enjoyed writing my thesis on the use of language in the context of the Spanish Civil War.
-I follow the fields of IR, AI and Security with particular interest.
+In her Bachelor thesis she explored the use of language in the context of the Spanish Civil War.

 I have recently graduated from Cardiff University having obtained a degree in Law with a Professional Placement Year.
 I am now undertaking an MA in International Peace and Security.
 Coming from a military family it came naturally to me to have an interest in the UK’s armed forces presence in the world, and the politics attached to this.
 In addition to this, having spent much of my childhood in Kenya, I have become interested in development of the country’s relationship with the UK.
 Whilst I am fairly new to this area of study, my other interests include the impact of climate change on global security, women in law and politics, and the development of US foreign policy throughout American presidents.